Court-martial of Terry Lakin: Pre-trial

 Lakin's civilian lawyer—Costa Mesa, California-based personal injury lawyer Paul Rolf Jensen—pursued the tack that if the president's original 1961 birth certificate were released, and if it proved that presidential ineligibility, "the prosecution would have no taste for ending Col. Lakin's career."
 When asked about the president's already-released record of birth, Jensen replied, "I don't know what you're seeing but I haven't seen an original long form certificate signed by the doctor that gave birth to him, the very same document that Colonel Lakin was ordered to produced [sic] in order to deploy."

-On August 6, 2010, in a Virginia courtroom with standing-room only, Lakin was charged with "three charges of disobeying a lawful order, one count of missing movement (not deploying with his unit) and one count of dereliction of duty."
+On 6 August 2010, in a Virginia courtroom with standing-room only, Lakin was charged with "three charges of disobeying a lawful order, one count of missing movement (not deploying with his unit) and one count of dereliction of duty."
 He and his legal team petitioned the military judge—Colonel Denise Lind—for a delay in pleading to allow for time to file a motion to dismiss.
 Judge Lind allowed the defense a two-week delay for that purpose, and a third successive week to allow both parties "to formulate and send written responses to the motion."
-The motion's hearings were scheduled for September 2 & 14, and if the motion failed, the court-martial was scheduled to start on October 13.
+The motion's hearings were scheduled for 2 and 14 September, and if the motion failed, the court-martial was scheduled to start on October 13.
 Lakin also waived his choice of either a bench trial or a jury trial.

 In September, Lind ruled that whether President Obama was constitutionally qualified for office had no legal bearing on Lakin's case.
 As such, Lakin could not make any demands for the president's birth certificate as part of his trial.
 After Lind's ruling, defendant Lakin dismissed defense attorney Jensen, going on to hire retired United States Marine Corps Colonel Neal Puckett as counsel.
 Puckett disagreed with Lakin's tack of approaching his constitutional misgivings by disobeying orders, but felt that his client's decision was "a courageous act of civil disobedience" nonetheless.
 Ultimately, because of Lind's ruling, Puckett felt that Lakin would probably be convicted.